Compare Rates and Save on Home Insurance

 Up to $5,000

 When choosing your homeowners policy limits, you'll want to purchase as much coverage as you can afford.
-At the minimum, MoneyGeek recommends buying a policy that can cover the replacement cost of your property if it's destroyed in a disaster.
+At the minimum, MoneyGeek recommends buying a policy that can cover the replacement cost of your property if a disaster destroys it.

 You should also be aware that insurers typically reimburse you in three ways: actual cash value, replacement cost value and guaranteed replacement cost or extended replacement cost.